krithika-nv/crawler-scraper-advancedcomparator/README.md

 # crawler-scraper-advancedcomparator
-Crawler and scraper with multiprocessing
+Crawler and scraper with multiprocessing.

+###Major code changes to include Docker and Kubernetes capability coming soon.